devdoott/QuickChat/README.md

 Telegram api link:
 https://github.com/ex3ndr/telegram-api.git

-The telegram API is unable to generate the authorisation key requred to make RPC calls ,the logCat message is as follows:
+The telegram API is unable to generate the authorisation key requred to make RPCs ,the logCat message is as follows:
 MTProto#1001:BadMessage: 48 #6264602863738028576
 I think there are some issues on the server end as BadMessage implies that the packets received from the server violate the MT protocol.
-The app cannot be further built without making RPC calls .
+The app cannot be further built without making RPCs .
 Updates will be given as soon as the issues are resolved.